MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-provisioning-logs.md

 ---
 title: User provisioning logs in Microsoft Entra ID
-description: Learn about the details included in the user provisioning logs in Microsoft Entra ID for when users are provisioned by a third party service.
+description: Learn about the details included in the user provisioning logs in Microsoft Entra ID when a non-Microsoft service provisions users.
 author: shlipsey3
 manager: amycolannino
 ms.service: entra-id